infinitered/apisauce/README.md

 `npm i apisauce --save` or `yarn add apisauce`

 - Depends on `axios`.
-- Targets ES5.
+- Compatible with ES5.
-- Built with ES6.
+- Built with TypeScript.
-- Supported in Node and the browser(s) and React Native.
+- Supports Node, the browser, and React Native.

 # Quick Start